mrseidel-classes/computercontests/README.md

-computercontests
+Computer Contests
 ================

-Computer Contest Possible Solutions and Help
+Solutions developed by Mr. Seidel and his students for the various computer contests that are held locally.

+Some solutions will include explanations over time, but expect raw solutions in some cases.